samtron1412/docs/programming/programming.md

 - High-level languages allow the programmer to write programs in terms that are more abstract, and less bound to the underlying hardware.

+# Aspects of Computer Programming

+## Quality Requirements

+### Reliability

+- How often the results of a program are correct.
+- This depends on:
+    + Conceptual correctness of algorithms, and
+    + Minimization of programming mistakes
+        * mistakes in resource management (e.g., buffer overflows and race conditions) and
+        * logic errors (e.g., division by zero or off-by-one errors)

+### Robustness

+- How well a program anticipates problems due to errors (not bugs).
+- This includes:
+    + incorrect, inappropriate or corrupt data
+    + unavailability of needed resources such as memory, operating system services and network connections
+    + user error
+    + unexpected power outages.

+### Usability

+- The ergonomics of a program: the ease with which a person can use the program for its intended purpose or in some cases even unanticipated purposes.
+- This involves:
+    + textual, graphical and sometimes hardware elements that improve the clarity, intuitiveness, cohesiveness and completeness of a program's user interface.

+### Portability

+- The range of computer hardware and operating system platform on which the source code of a program can be compiled/interpreted and run.

+### Maintainability

+- The ease with which a program can be modified by its present or future developers in order to make improvements or customizations, fix bugs and security holes, or adapt it to new environments.
+- Readability of source code
+    + Following a consistent programming style.
+    + Comments
+    + Naming conventions

+### Efficiency/performance

+- Measure of system resources a program consumes (processor time, memory space, slow devices such as disk, network bandwidth and to some extent even user interaction)
+- The less, the better.
+- This also includes careful management of resources, for example cleaning up temporary files and eliminating memory leaks.
+- Algorithmic complexity: Big O notation

+## Methodologies

+- Software development processes
+    + Agile software development
+- Use Case analysis
+- Object-Oriented Analysis and Design (OOAD) and Model-Driven Architecture (MAD): Unified Modeling Language (UML) is a notation used for both the OOAD and MDA.
+- Database design: Entity-Relationship Modeling (ER Modeling)

+## Debugging

+- First, attempting to reproduce the problem.
+- Second, simplifying the input of the program may need to make it easier to debug.
+- Third, using debuggers.
+- Fourth, fixing.
+- Fifth, testing.

 # Principles of Good Programming

 The principles of good programming are closely related to principles of